 Also when applicable #5 your shoe height preference

-(an other than average 1 to 2 inches heel height such as flats, 3 or more inch heels, platform styles modify hem positioning)
+(an other than average 1 to 2 inches heel height such as flats, 3 or more inch heels, as this can affect overall falling length)

-Lengths are conveyed with a measurement from the middle of the shoulder seam to the bottom edge, (as I have displayed with the blue tape in the photo above on the left of the black dress).
+Lengths are conveyed with a measurement from the middle of the shoulder seam to the bottom edge, (as I have displayed with the blue tape in the photo below on the left).

 - Note that the tape starting at (zero) mark is at the bottom to get a feel for where the garment falls at the floor.

 - Also note that the tape is draping over the body and including the dimension from the bust shaping.